adamcin/snagjar-maven-plugin/README.md

 snagjar-maven-plugin
 ====================

-Maven plugin written in scala to allow installation of arbitrary jars into local and remote m2 repos
+Maven plugin written in Scala to allow installation and deployment of arbitrary jars into local and remote m2 repos based on embedded maven metadata.

 Installation
 ============